benc-uk/smilr/README.md

 There are a number of ways to get started with this project depending on your goals.
 Below are some suggestions and pointers
 - [Running Smilr locally with Node.js](./docs/local-dev.md) - If you're a developer interested in the building and running Node.js and/or Vue.js components locally, this is a good place to start.
 - [Deploying to Azure from pre-built images](./azure/templates/aci-quickstart) - Probably the quickest way to deploy Smilr is using ARM templates & Azure Container Instances running from pre-built images
-- [Deploying to Kubernetes](./kubernetes) - This project is a good candidate for running in Kubernetes.
-Step by step documentations is provided to walk through deployment to Kubernetes
+- [Deploying to Kubernetes](./kubernetes) - This project is an ideal candidate for running in Kubernetes.
+Step by step documentation is provided to walk through deployment to Kubernetes and Azure Kubernetes Service

 # Repository Structure